Navigation

 Filter by Annotated or Not Annotated

-Choose cases that are annotated or not annotated by any reader or just by you.
+Choose to display cases that are annotated or not annotated by all users or just by you.

 Filter and Hide Labels